nextflow-io/nextflow/docs/reference/process.md

 ```

 :::{note}
 Each executor supports additional directives and `executor` configuration options.
-Refer to the {ref}`executor-page` page to see what each executor supports.
+See {ref}`executor-page` for more information.
 :::

 (process-ext)=